ProbablePrime/interactive-keyboard/README.md

 7. Enter npm install.
 This will install project dependancies
 8. Choose a keyboard handler, I reccomend robotjs.
 9. Install your handler with `npm install robotjs`
-10. Write a config file in config/ called default.json follow the sample one for a guide.
+10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one for a guide.
 A video is coming soon.
 11. Start your chosen game, Open a cmd/terminal in the folder you donwnloaded.
 12. Hit Go Interactive and select your game on beam.
-12. Do node index.js in the terminal from step 11.
+12. Enter `node index.js config/<YOUR GAME>.json` in the terminal from step 11.
 13. If you see "Connected to beam" you should be good to go.
 14. Test out your controls.

 ## Config File Specifications

 Comments within the file are **Invalid** But are included below here to provide instructions.
 Remove them in your actual config file.
-Use config/default.sample.json as a base.
+Use [config/default.sample.json](config/default.sample.json) as a base/example.

 `<>`'s indicate that you should replace the value and the `<>`'s with an apropriate value suitable to you.
 E.G. `<username>` would become `ProbablePrime` in my case.